DGM - Digital Media

 DGM 4833 Media Relations (2-2-3)

-This course aims to develop the writing and distribution of messages in a variety of formats to multiple media channels and platforms.
-It also evaluates best media practices and principles in the industry.
-Students will learn how to engage with journalists and media outlets, a crucial skill for both individuals and organizations.
-This hybrid course is a combination of faculty-led live online lectures coupled with practical learning through workplace-integrated learning in the apprenticeship.
-This balanced approach blends theoretical knowledge with industry practice.
+Introduces the writing and distribution of messages across multiple media channels and platforms, emphasizing best practices in the industry.
+Explores strategies for engaging with journalists and media outlets, a crucial skill for individuals and organizations.
+This hybrid course combines faculty-led live online lectures with practical learning through workplace-integrated apprenticeship, blending theoretical knowledge with industry application.

 Prerequisites: DGM 3503